Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Any surgery has risks, and in most cases, should be a last resort.
 “Before choosing surgery, I encourage patients to try a healthy diet and exercise program first,” Dr. Nicholson says.
 “If it’s not working for any reason, then we can discuss the surgical option.”

 Trying to lose weight?
-Learn more about your weight loss options at Baylor Plano.
+Learn more about your weight loss options at Baylor Scott & White - Plano.